synpixel/planck/docs/plugins/jabby.md

 sidebar_position: 2
 ---

-Jabby is a Debugger for Jecs by Ukendio.
+[Jabby](https://github.com/alicesaidhi/jabby), by alicesaidhi, is a Debugger developed for [Jecs](https://github.com/Ukendio/jecs), an ECS library by Ukendio.
 This Plugin handles all setup to add the Planck Scheduler to Jabby.

 You can install it with,